JohnOmernik/maprdcos/README.md

 ---------------------

 This is where the initial configuration of your cluster comes from.
 It is created by running through the script: 1_create_cluster.conf.sh
+Some Notes:
+- Right now the IUSER is hardcoded to by zetaadm.
+This is on purpose.
+If you think you know what you are doing, and want to take a risk, you can change it yourself.

 ## Install Docker Registry
 ---------------------